entropy-flux/TorchSystem/README.md

         producer.dispatch(Evaluated(model, {"loss": loss}))
 ```

-And that's it!
-A simple training service.
-Notice that it is completely decoupled from the implementation of the domain.
+Notice that the training service is completely decoupled from the implementation of the domain.
 It's only task is to orchestrate the training process and produce events from it.
 It doesn't provide any storage logic or data manipulation, only stateless training logic.
 Now you can now build a whole data storage system, logging or any other service you need around this simple service, without modifying it further.

 Note: `torchsystem` uses a built-in dependency injection system to provide services with the resources they need without hardcoding them.